rajatuiux/learning-js-react/material-days/week-5/day35.md

 ### Practice

-* Build and style the full Welcome Back App
+- Build and style the full Welcome Back App
-* Try adding any one of the bonus features
+- Try adding any one of the bonus features
+- Experiment with saving an **array of favorite colors** using `JSON.stringify()` and display them later

 </div>

 <div class="section-break"></div>

-### You Now Know
+### ✅ You Now Know

-* How to build a real interactive form app
+- How to build an interactive form app
-* How to persist data with `localStorage`
+- How to persist data with `localStorage`
-* How to build a simple, clean UI with real UX behavior
+- How to save and retrieve **strings, arrays, and objects**
+- How to use this skill for **UX improvements in real projects**

-🎉 That’s the end of **Week 5**!
+🎉 End of **Week 5**!

 </article>